vehicle-Mini/Vehicle-Mini-Front_End/README.md

 ## N.B: I attach the Demo video for the application at the root folder of this application

-## If you are willing i can make it advanced b/c it is only about 4 - 5 hr work
+## NB: If you are willing i can make it advanced b/c it is only about 4 - 5 hr work